 Read more on how to follow up and reactivate the interest of your old leads on your pipeline.
 Follow up, follow up, follow up!

 Yes, you have an automated lead nurturing scheme, but don’t let it take away the personal touch you have.
 Everybody loves being given personal attention.
 Talk to prospects in a way that you’d talk to close friends or even family.
 As these prospects go down further the sales funnel, your level of familiarity with them should also go deeper.
 Make them feel not like customers but partners or associates.

 Humanize your marketing automation and lead nurturing process.
 Learn more on Lead Nurturing: The Callbox Way.

 Leads are the lifeblood of every business, and no other tool puts a business directly and continuously in touch with prospects than telemarketing.
-I’m not saying that telemarketing should be used more than content marketing or social media, because that would downright absurd if not tantamount to committing marketing hara-kiri.
-What I’m saying is, telemarketing is still as important to companies when it comes to lead generation as it was before content marketing came along.
+I’m not saying that telemarketing should be used more than content marketing or social media, because that would be downright absurd if not tantamount to committing marketing hara-kiri.
+What I’m saying is, that telemarketing is still as important to companies when it comes to lead generation as it was before content marketing came along.

 Reach the right prospect at right time.
 Learn more about SMART Calling!